OC-ComputerScience/java-example-programs/README.md

-# oop-example-programs
+# 04 - Loop Example
-This repo holds 17 example Java programs.
+This program shows how different looping works.